TritonVM/triton-vm/specification/arithmetization.md

 ## Random Access Memory

-The RAM is accessible through `read` and `write` commands.
+The RAM is accessible through `load` and `save` commands.
 The RAM Table has three columns: the cycle counter `clk`, RAM address `memory_address`, and the value of the memory at that address `memory_value`.
 The columns are identical to the columns of the same name in the Processor Table, up to the order of the rows.
 The rows are sorted by memory address first, then by cycle counter.

 **Boundary Constraints**